morphhyy/java-college/learn/arrays/README.md

 ```

 - `dataType` - it can be primitive data types  `int`, `char`, `double`, `byte`, etc.
-- `arrayName` - it is an identifier
+- `arrayName` - it is an identifier.

 ---